leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 .. note::

-   *Depending on your application, you may choose to remove or add conda packages to this list (Xarray includes Dask and Pandas packages as dependencies).*
+	*Depending on your application, you may choose to remove or add conda packages to this list.
+For earth sciences 	studies, Xarray is a useful choice and includes Dask and Pandas packages as dependencies, and is usually combined 	  with Scipy, Cartopy, among others.*

 To see a list of all of your environments, run: